AndreaPontrandolfo/sheriff/apps/docs-website/docs/prettier-support.md

 ## Setup

-The `npm init @sherifforg/config` command will spin up for you a default `.prettierrc.json` configuration.
+The `npm init @sherifforg/config` command will:

+- attempt to spin up for you a default `.prettierrc.json` configuration.
 You _can_ modify it if you need to, but [it is discouraged](https://prettier.io/docs/en/option-philosophy.html).
 Act with caution.

-If you don't use the `npm init @sherifforg/config` command, you will have to provide a prettier config yourself.
-Also don't forget the [`.prettierignore` file](https://prettier.io/docs/en/ignore.html).

-If you already have a Prettier config in your project, you are good to go.
-The `npm init @sherifforg/config` command won't create a new Prettier config, nor will attempt to modify the existing one.
+If you already have a Prettier config in your project, the command will not overwrite it, nor will it attempt to modify it.
+- attempt to install the `prettier` dependency in your project.
+- attempt to create a [`.prettierignore` file](https://prettier.io/docs/en/ignore.html) in your project.

+If you don't use the `npm init @sherifforg/config` command, you will have to do above setup steps manually yourself.

 ## Usage